 Hallucinogens are illegal drugs that create distortions in a person’s perception of reality.
-Common examples include LSD, mescaline, salvia, and psilocybin or “magic mushrooms.”
+Common examples include LSD, mescaline, salvia, DMT, and psilocybin, with as an extract or as a central chemical within “magic mushrooms.”

 Most inhalants are everyday household items that cause a brief feeling of euphoria when they are inhaled, or “huffed.”
 The most commonly abused inhalants are markers, paint, gasoline, paint thinner, nitrous oxide, aerosol sprays, and room deodorizers.

 Opioids are powerful painkillers that are meant to treat moderate to severe pain in people with chronic conditions, terminal diseases, or have had recent surgery.
 They are made from the opium poppy plant and are extremely addictive.
 Some examples of opioids are hydrocodone, Vicodin, Oxycontin, Percocet, Codeine, morphine, and even heroin.

 Most commonly referred to as marijuana, weed, and pot, cannabis is one of the most commonly used drugs in the United States.
 While it is still illegal in many states, some have authorized recreational use and medicinal use for people suffering from chronic pain and other conditions.
 Cannabis can be smoked, vaporized, and infused into candy or foods, often called “edibles.”

 How Does Drug Addiction Affect Your Health?